 I identified all the things that I didn’t want to do and I trained myself to love them; it’s called ‘loving the things you hate’.” – Ray Zinn

-4. With life, love, and business – think long term.
+4. With life, love, and business – think long-term.
 Become legendary.

-Serving as the head of Micrel in Silicon Valley for 37 years, Ray Zinn holds the title as the longest running CEO the Valley has ever seen.
+Serving as the head of Micrel in Silicon Valley for 37 years, Ray Zinn holds the title of the longest-running CEO the Valley has ever seen.

 Ensuring that your long-term view focuses on the horizon will allow you to employ and empower hundreds, even thousands, of people.

 As he sees it, marriage is the commitment to grow together for a lifetime.
-Which leads into the next lesson….

 5. “Don’t focus on what your partner can do better, only focus on how YOU can be a better partner.” – Ray Zinn

-Ray Zinn: “Instead of focusing on what kind of wife my wife is going to be, I’m worried about what kind of husband I will be.
+Ray Zinn: Instead of focusing on what kind of wife my wife is going to be, I’m worried about what kind of husband I will be.

-I assure you that you’ll never have a significant marital problem if you focus on what you can do to become a better husband.”
+I assure you you’ll never have a significant marital problem if you focus on what you can do to become a better husband.”

 6. “There is NO such thing as total honesty – there is only honesty.” – Ray Zinn

 Too often, we hear the phrase, “let me be completely honest with you.”

 Life, love, and business.

-Ray’s book Tough Things First documents his journey towards leading a self-determined life.
+Ray’s book Tough Things First documents his journey toward leading a self-determined life.

 Pick up a copy today!